India's NBFCs need to plan for an effective IBOR transition: EY India

-New Delhi, Feb 22 (IANS) India's NBFCs need to plan for an effective IBOR (Interbank Offered Rate ) transition, as majority of LIBOR (London Interbank Offered Rate) rates are likely to be phased out by the end of 2021, EY India report said.
+New Delhi: India's NBFCs need to plan for an effective IBOR (Interbank Offered Rate ) transition, as majority of LIBOR (London Interbank Offered Rate) rates are likely to be phased out by the end of 2021, EY India report said.

 In financial parlance, LIBOR refers to one of the most common series of benchmark rates referenced by contracts measured in trillions of dollars across global currencies.